-Dependents who are eligible for insurance under this Group Policy are:
+Dependents who are eligible for insurance under this Policy are:

-- 1. The Eligible Employee's lawful spouse or domestic partner; - 2.
-The Eligible Employee's, or Employee's lawful spouse or Domestic Partner's Dependent Children, which include: - a.
-The Eligible Employee's natural children; - b.
-The Eligible Employee's adopted children; - c.
-The Eligible Employee's foster children who have been placed in the Eligible Employee's home provided the Eligible Employee has assumed the legal obligation for total or partial support with the intent that the child resides with the Eligible Employee's on more than a temporary or short-term basis; - d.
-The Eligible Employee's step-children provided the Eligible Employee is married to the parent of the child; - e.
-A child for whom the Eligible Employee is the legal guardian substantiated by a court order; and - f.
-A child who is the subject of an administrative or court order and for whom the

-Eligible Employee must provide coverage based on such administrative or court order.
+- 1. Your lawful spouse or domestic partner; and - 2.
+Your or your lawful spouse or domestic partner's Dependent Children, which include: - a.
+Your natural children; - b.
+Your adopted children; - c.
+Your foster children who have been placed in Your home provided You have assumed the legal obligation for total or partial support with the intent that the child resides with You on more than a temporary or short-term basis; - d.
+Your step-children provided You are married to the parent of the child; - e.
+A child for whom You are the legal guardian substantiated by a court order; and - f.
+A child who is the subject of an administrative or court order and for whom You must provide coverage based on such administrative or court order.